yagil/ChatIDE/README.md

 1. There's currently no way to stop the model from generating.
 You need to wait until it's done.
 2. Closing the ChatIDE pane while the model is generating might lead to a non-recoverable error.
 You'll need to restart VS Code to use ChatIDE again.
-3. Closing / re-opening the ChatIDE pane does not reset the messages history.
-You can reset the message history by clicking the "Reset Chat" button (don't do this while the model is generating!)

 ## Warning